mikemel21/CIS-350-Term-Project/artifacts/diagnosisDescriptions.md

 ## Worn tire
 * Old tires -
+	- You can tell if your tires are old by the date on the side of them
+	- Average Cost of Repair: replacing all 4 tires can cost between $600-$800.
 * Tires with alot of millage on them -
+	- Tires with alot of mileage on them may be very worn out and potentially require replacement.
 * Hole punctured in tire -
+	- A hole in your tire can cause your wheel to lose pressure which can caus eyour car to veer a certain direction.
+It may also create uneven wear on your tires.
+	- Average Cost of Repair: If the hole is minor, you cna purchase a patch kit for about $30.
+If it is a large hole, you may need to replace the tire, which can be $100-$200

 ## Warning Light
 * Your cars tempature is to high -
+	-
 * Low oil pressure
 * Batter charge is low
 * Tire pressure is low -